Ullrich Haupt (actor, born 1915): Involvement in the 1949 Axis Sally trial

 In 1949, Haupt appeared as a witness for the United States government in the treason trial at U.S. District Court in Washington, D.C. against Mildred Gillars (1900–1988), widely known as "Axis Sally."
-Gillars, an American broadcaster employed by German radio during World War II, was charged with making propaganda broadcasts intended to undermine the morale of Allied troops, aimed a discouraging the Normandy invasion – launched June 6, 1944.
+Gillars, an American broadcaster employed by German radio during World War II, was charged with making propaganda broadcasts intended to undermine the morale of Allied troops, aimed at discouraging the Normandy invasion, which was launched on June 6, 1944.

-Haupt testified that he and Gillars had both performed in a 1944 radio drama produced in Berlin and broadcast to American servicemembers.
+Haupt testified that he and Gillars had both performed in a 1944 radio drama produced in Berlin and broadcast to American service members.
 The program, sometimes referred to in later accounts as the “Vision of Invasion” broadcast, depicted an American mother learning of her son’s death during a hypothetical Allied landing in Western Europe.
 According to Haupt’s testimony, Gillars voiced the role of the mother, while he played the son.

 Haupt told the court that he had been living and working as an actor in Germany during the war, and that he had been compelled to perform in state-produced broadcasts and theatrical productions.
 He stated that refusal to participate could have resulted in reprisals against himself and his family.
 Haupt also testified that although his mother was Jewish, he did not identify publicly as Jewish during the war and denied association with the Nazi Party.

 Ullrich, living in New York City at the time of the trial, provided testimony primarily to establish corroboration of Gillars' participation in broadcasts cited by the prosecution.

 At the time of the trial, Haupt was performing a role supporting Elisabeth Bergner in Goethe's play, Iphigenie auf Tauris at the Barbizon Plaza Theater at 58th and 6th Avenue.

 Note: Neither Ullrich nor his brother, Hans, were related to Herbert Hans Haupt.